DawidGrzejek/claude-commit/README.md

    - Open VS Code Settings (Cmd+,)
    - Search for "claude-commit"
    - In "Claude Path", enter the full path from step 1
-   - Example: `/Users/you/.nvm/versions/node/v22.13.0/bin/claude`

 3. **Enable Debug Mode**:
-   - In the same settings, enable "Debug Mode"
+   - Enable "Debug Mode" in settings
-   - Open the Output panel (View → Output)
+   - Open Output panel (View → Output)
-   - Select "Claude Commit" from the dropdown
+   - Select "Claude Commit" from dropdown
-   - Try generating a commit message and check the logs
+   - Try generating a commit message and check logs

 4. **Common issues**:
-   - **NVM users**: VS Code might not see your NVM paths.
-Use the custom path setting
+   - **NVM users**: VS Code might not see NVM paths – use the custom path setting
    - **macOS**: If using zsh, paths might differ between terminal and VS Code
    - **Authentication**: Ensure Claude CLI is authenticated by running `claude setup-token` in terminal

 ### No commit message generated
-1. Ensure you have changes in your repository (staged or unstaged)
+1. Ensure you have changes in your repository
 2. Check that Claude CLI is properly authenticated
 3. Enable debug mode to see the actual commands being executed